Ezra Fleischer

-Ezra Fleischer (עזרא פליישר; 7 August 1928 – 25 July 2006) was a Romanian-Israeli Hebrew-language poet and philologist.
+Ezra Fleischer (עזרא פליישר; 7 August 1928 – 25 July 2006) was a Romanian-Israeli Hebrew-language poet and philologist known for his pioneering research on early Hebrew piyyut and medieval Jewish liturgy.
+Fleischer received the Israel Prize for Literature Studies in 1959 for his contributions to Hebrew poetry and philology.

+Born in Timișoara, Romania, Fleischer was active in Hebrew literary circles as a young poet before immigrating to Israel in the 1950s.
+He later became a professor at the Hebrew University of Jerusalem and headed the Genizah Research Institute, where he produced foundational studies on medieval Hebrew texts and liturgy.

+Fleischer’s work is widely credited with reshaping modern scholarship on early Hebrew poetry, and his publications remain central to the study of Jewish liturgy.

 Biography

 Fleischer was born in 1928 in Timișoara, in the Banat region of western Romania, and studied in the Jewish school that his father, Judah Loeb Fleischer, had founded in 1918.

 After World War II, Fleischer was active in the Bnei Akiva movement in Romania and was imprisoned for his Zionist activities.
-While in prison, he wrote an epic Hebrew poem, “Massa Gog,” in which he predicted the downfall of Communism.
-The poem was smuggled out of Romania and was published in Israel, under a pen name, where it caused somewhat of a “literary sensation”.
+While in prison, he wrote a Hebrew poem entitled Massa Gog (משא גוג), which included a prediction about the downfall of communism.
+The poem was smuggled out of Romania and published in Israel under a pen name, where it caused somewhat of a "literary sensation".
 Further books of poetry followed in Romania, all under a pen name.

 In 1960, Fleischer emigrated to Israel, where he researched medieval Hebrew literature.
 He received a doctorate from the Hebrew University of Jerusalem, where he also subsequently lectured until 1997.

-He was also the director of the Geniza Research Institute for Hebrew Poetry of the Israel Academy of Sciences and Humanities.
+He was also the director of the Genizah Research Institute for Hebrew Poetry of the Israel Academy of Sciences and Humanities.
 His student Shulamit Elizur has succeeded him in this position.